Action Plan development moves into next stage

 These two reports set the foundation for the next major stage of the project – working groups.
 In early 2017, five working groups were established: safe handling and mobility; workplace violence; slips, trips, and falls; mental health and wellness; and stay-at-work/return-to-work.
 Over 90 people representing the health and community services sectors provided strategic advice and recommendations through this stage.
 To mark the conclusion of this significant engagement, a symposium was held that brought all project stakeholders together.

 There is still much work to come however, and the next few months will be critical in development of the final plan.
-The Project Steering Committee will come together in early August to review and prioritize the recommended actions from the working groups.
+The Project Steering Committee will come together in August to review and prioritize the recommended actions from the working groups.
 A draft action plan will be presented to the Project Sponsors and once approved, it will be ready to be considered by the Department of Health and Wellness.

 We know that the face of workplace safety is changing, and it’s not just about hardhats, work boots, or fall arrest harnesses.
 While those are still critical, that equipment doesn’t protect care workers from the hazards they face daily.